robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ## Claim to be further developed
 ![developclaim](images/developclaim.svg)

+???
+In the last diagram you saw a diamond shape underneath claim c6.
+This shape indicates that the argument is incomplete and needs to be further developed.

 ---
 # Few more notations
 ## No further argumentation
 ![stop](images/stopargument-1.svg)

+???
+Note that the filled diamond is different than the filled grey circle.
+The grey circle indicates that no further argumentation is needed.

 ---
 ![preview](images/preview.svg)

 ???
+Here is the entire assurance case for the top level-claim tweety can fly.
+I think you would agree if I said that it is pretty convincing given supporting evidence is available.

 Source: This example is partially based on the presentation of this paper given at ICSE conference: J. B. Goodenough, C. B. Weinstock and A. Z. Klein, "Eliminative induction: A basis for arguing system confidence," 2013 35th International Conference on Software Engineering (ICSE), San Francisco, CA, 2013, pp. 1161-1164.

 ---
 # Compare and Contrast
 ![preview](images/preview-cat.svg)

+???
+Now compare and contrast this structure to the very first claim in the cat example, which is The room has at least one black cat.
+This structure is not as deep or broad as the tweety example.
+So even visually, a richer argument is immediately apparent from the overall structure of an assurance case.

 ---